top of page

 It was one of those anything goes moments, and I spent the night with Bill, (local boy/model who drove a black Firebird, and also ran a tourist Shell Shop with his brother) enjoying each other every which way possible.

-The next day I found the girls back at the pool tanning, but I was just there grabbing my swimsuit, on my way to meet Bill at his boat.
-He wanted to take me on the water and have more sex.
+The next day I found the girls back at the pool tanning, but I was just there to grab my swimsuit, on my way to meet Bill.
+He wanted to take me on his boat and have more sex.
 (Check and check.)

-That evening Slaw, Hammer, and I drove back to the same restaurant, The Italian Fisherman for dinner, where I replayed the sordid details of my day with Bill, until getting to the part where I said he took his shorts off and jumped in the water.
+That evening Slaw, Hammer, and I drove back to the same restaurant, The Italian Fisherman, where I replayed the sordid details of my day with Bill, until the part where I said he took his shorts off and jumped in the water and the girls both interrupted..

 "Wait, did he have a swimming suit on?"